amphp/http-server/ASGI.md

 Any scalar header values **MUST** adhere to the ABNF rules specified in RFC 2616 section 4.2.

-In the event of an array header value, each value **MUST** be sent to the client separately (e.g. multiple `Set-Cookie` headers).
+In the event of an array header value, each value **MUST** be sent by a server to the client individually (e.g. multiple `Set-Cookie` headers).

 Applications **SHOULD** endeavor to populate `Content-Type` key and, if known, the `Content-Length` key.
-Servers may, but are not required to normalize and/or correct invalid header values.
+Servers **MAY** -- but are not required to -- normalize and/or correct invalid header values.

-###### BODY
+##### BODY

 The response body **MUST** be returned from the application as any one of the following:

 - A `NULL` value
 - A string (possibly empty)
 - An open PHP stream resource
-- An object instance implementing the `Iterator` interface

 `NULL`/string entity bodies are self-explanatory and should be returned directly to the client.
 Entity bodies returned in stream resource form **MUST** be seekable to allow servers the opportunity to add/correct missing `Content-Length` headers prior to sending the entity.
-The prohibition on unseekable resource streams also prevents the use of custom stream wrappers to stream entity data directly to clients.
-This decision is intenional and meant to enforce the use of `Iterator` body values as the method for streaming entities from server to client.

-###### DELAYED RESPONSE AND STREAMING BODIES

-In addition to strings and stream resources, all ASGI-compliant servers **MUST** support the output of `Iterator` response entity bodies. `Iterator` bodies may be streamed to both HTTP/1.0 and HTTP/1.1 clients.
-HTTP/1.1 servers **MUST** chunk-encode the non-empty results of calls to `Iterator::current` until `Iterator::valid` returns `FALSE` when responding to HTTP/1.1 clients.
-Streaming responses **MUST** be accompanied by a `Connection: close` header when sent to HTTP/1.0 clients as the length is not known when response output begins.